Skip to main content

 What Is Telehealth?

-According to the U.S. National Library of Medicine, telehealth is “the use of communications technologies to provide health care from a distance.
+According to the U.S. National Library of Medicine, “Telehealth is the use of communications technologies to provide health care from a distance.
 These technologies may include computers, cameras, videoconferencing, the internet, and satellite and wireless communications.”

 • Logging into a patient portal or electronic health record (EHR) to send a message to a healthcare provider or review test results